Healthcare in Spain can seem quite complicated if you’re not used to how the system works.

 If you need to see a doctor but it isn’t an emergency, you’ll get medical help through the public system at a healthcare center (often abbreviated to CAP in Spanish, this stands for “centro de asistencia primaria).
 You can also ask to see your “médico de cabecera” – or a general doctor – for both public and private health organizations.

 If you need help immediately, head to your local emergency room.
-This is “urgencias” in Spanish.
-You’ll need to wait, but
+This is called “urgencias” in Spanish.

-And last of all, if you need an ambulance, the number is 112.
+And last of all, if you need an ambulance, the number you need to dial is 112.

 A few other things to keep in mind about healthcare in Spain